-You may ask: Doesn’t it more appealing to reveal all the gorgeous looking wontons by putting it on top of the noodles?
+You may ask: Doesn’t it more appealing to reveal all the gorgeous-looking wontons by putting them on top of the noodles?

 Here is the reason:

-This arrangement of wontons, soup, and the noodles is called ‘laying the bowl with wontons 打碗底.
-The wonton should be placed at the bottom of the bowl, submerged in the steaming hot wonton soup to keep them warm.
-The noodle is added on top, and should only partially submerged, to avoid the nooeld from turning soggy.
+This arrangement of wontons, soup, and noodles is called ‘laying the bowl with wontons 打碗底.
+The wonton should be placed at the bottom of the bowl, and submerged in the steaming hot wonton soup to keep them warm.
+The noodle is added on top and should only be partially submerged to avoid the noodles from turning soggy.

 What about using cold water to soak the noodles?